 When you apply for an identification card (ID) or driver’s license (DL) for the first time, you will need to provide certain documentation to prove your identity and residential address.

 The following information explains what documentation to bring when you visit one of our service centers, and why we require certain documents before issuing your ID or DL.

 Apply for an Iowa Real ID-Compliant card

-Customer visits a driver's license service center to apply for an Iowa Real ID-Compliant card (driver's license or identification card)
+Customer visits a driver's license service center (be sure to schedule an appointment) to apply for an Iowa Real ID-Compliant card (driver's license or identification card)